Stephen Claus – Types of charity structure

 Charitable companies can never be the same as commercial companies.
 Unlike commercial companies, a charitable company:

-• can’t distribute its surpluses to its members or shareholders – a charitable company is usually limited by guarantee, not shares
+• Can’t distribute its surpluses to its members or shareholders – a charitable company is usually limited by guarantee, not shares

-• can only apply its assets to carry out its charitable purposes
+• Can only apply its assets to carry out its charitable purposes

-• must operate in a way which is in the best interests of the charity.
+• Must operate in a way which is in the best interests of the Charity.

 You must register your charitable company with both the Charity Commission (if eligible) and Companies House.
 You’ll also need to provide detailed information on its finances and activities each year.